-In 1989 the Dutch government allowed USAF to upgrade its headquarters unit at Soesterberg AB from squadron to group status.
-Over the years the Wolfhounds flew and maintained a variety of fighters including the P-38, P-47, F-47, F-86, F-100, F-102, F-4 and F-15, achieving impressive results.
-The 32nd Wolfhounds was recognized as the most outstanding fighter interceptor squadron in the United States Air Force, winning the Hughes Award three times.
+In 1954 the Dutch government accepted the American offer to deploy a squadron of combat aircraft to the Netherlands to contribute to Dutch air defense within the context of NATO.
+The home base of the squadron became Soesterberg Air Base, which was also known as Camp New Amsterdam.
+In 1958 the USAFE redesignated the unit as the 32nd Tactical Fighter Squadron, as part of the 36th Tactical Fighter Wing.
+In 1959 the crown and wreath of the Dutch Royal Family were added to the squadron emblem.
+The unit was from that moment on referred to as “the Queens Own”.
+In 1989 the Dutch government allowed the USAF to upgrade its headquarters unit at Soesterberg Air Base from squadron to group status.
+Over the years the Wolfhounds flew and maintained a variety of fighters including the P-38, P-39, P-47, F-86, F-100, F-102, F-4 and F-15, achieving impressive results.
+The unit was recognized as the most outstanding fighter interceptor squadron in the United States Air Force, winning the 1965 William Tell Weapons Meet and was a three-time winner of the Hughes Achievement Award.
 In the opening days of Operation Desert Storm a Wolfhounds pilot downed an Iraqi MiG-23.
-After the War they continued their air activities in theatre as a part of operation Provide Comfort.
+After the war they continued their air activities in theater as a part of Operation Provide Comfort until May 1993.